devbambino/rapiMoni/README.md

 ## IMPORTANT!!!!

 The app is working on Base Sepolia.
 You will need Sepolia ETH, USDC and Test MXNe for testing.
-For getting Test MXNe tokens please contact me at devbambinoacc@gmail.com.
+For getting Test MXNe tokens you have two options:
+1. I've created a smart contract faucet for Test MXNe tokens, deployed to Base Sepolia.
+You only need to send Sepolia ETH from your wallet to the SC's address(`0xc70D51E8b96bf8f7b11aE9Aa51083fFdB817Fc7F`) in Base Sepolia and the SC will automatically transfer back the corresponding amount of Test MXNe tokens(the FX rate is 1 ETH to 49000 MXNe).
+As a reference, for getting 100 Test MXNe you would need to send around 0.002 Sepolia ETH.
+Each wallet could receive up to 4000 Test MXNe tokens(around 200 USD), which would be more than enough for testing the app.
+The Faucet smart contract is located at `/contracts/TokenFaucet.sol`.
+For checking the real time liquidity of the faucet in Sepolia Basescan [click here](https://sepolia.basescan.org/address/0xc70D51E8b96bf8f7b11aE9Aa51083fFdB817Fc7F), which is currently around 40000 Test MXNe tokens.
+2. Contacting me at devbambinoacc@gmail.com with your ETH address and I will send you tokens.

 All the smart contracts are located inside `/contracts`.
 There you could use `TestMXNe.sol` for deploying your own version of Test MXNe tokens.